Blog Articles

 Select Order By: Month

-Interpretation: You see exactly how sales is stacking up over time.
-Enables goal pacing (e.g., are we on track for $2M this year?)
+Interpretation: Sales team sees exactly how sales is stacking up over time.
+Enables goal pacing (e.g., are we on track for $2M this year?).
 Combine with a target line to visualize progress on dashboards.

 Cumulative Percent: Sales Contribution by Region